 Sleep apnea can affect absolutely anyone, regardless of their age or gender.
 Right now, millions of women around the country are struggling with migraines and TMD.
 Many others are unable to figure out why they are snoring due to sleep apnea.
 And, many children who currently snore, grind their teeth, or struggle with ADHD are also at a high risk of developing sleep apnea down the line.
 The Columbus Sleep Center is prepared to meet the unique needs of every patient who comes through our doors so that everyone can enjoy a full night’s rest.

 Medical insurance will likely cover your sleep apnea therapy, but navigating your specific plan to access those financial benefits can be an intimidating process.
-Thankfully, our experienced sleep coordinator Jill is more than up to the task!
-She is a true expert when it comes to maximizing reimbursements and making your payment process easy, seamless, and comfortingly predictable.
-Our office is also a recognized medicare provider and Jill is familiar in the process of working through Medicare to get you the coverage you need.
-Don’t hesitate to let her know if you have any questions or concerns – she will put your mind at ease.
+Thankfully, our experienced team is more than up to the task!
+They are experts when it comes to maximizing reimbursements and making your payment process easy, seamless, and comfortingly predictable.
+Our office is also a recognized Medicare provider and we are experienced in the process of working through Medicare to get you the coverage you need.
+Don’t hesitate to let us know if you have any questions or concerns.